 Chartered by the Board of Regents of the University of the State of New York in 1944 as a school of continuing education, our school of Chinese studies is the oldest educational center of its kind in the United States.

-Noted politicians and academics mingle with Chinese students from across the U.S. at China Institute’s formal opening on December 1, 1944, at its current location on 65th Street.
+Noted politicians and academics mingle with Chinese students from across the U.S. at the formal opening of China Institute’s current headquarters on 65th Street on December 1, 1944.
 FRONT ROW: left to right: Dr. P.W.
 Kuo, Lillian Dong, Mme.
 Wei Tao-ming, Dr. Hu Shih, Mrs. Henry Winters Luce, Ambassador Wei Tao-Ming, Catherine Lee, Mrs. Chih Meng, Yeh Li-fah, BACK ROW: Chih Meng, Henry R. Luce, Hanson Huang, James Ling, Edwin Kwoh, Julia Liu, J.Y.
 Yen, Shelly Mark, Eddie Toy, Max Zung